SDF-ITSC4155-G3/Digital-Weather/README.md

 - User has Python
 - User has installed Flask (run "pip install flask" in the project directory flask-server)
 - User has cloned the repository
+- User has node js installed
 - User will run project using google chrome

 ## Run Instructions

-In the project directory client, run:
+In the project's client directory, run:

 ### 'npm install'

-In the project directory flask-server, run:
+In the project's flask-server directory, run:

 ### 'python server.py'

-In the project directory client, run:
+In the client directory, run:

 ### 'npm start'